Pallavi-1104/Monitoring-docker-container/README.md

 # Monitoring-docker-container

 step 1 : create docker-compose file to create container of prometheus, grafana and cadvisior
-            -cadvisior is a monitoring tool used to monitor docker container resource usage -prometheus scrape the metrics of cadvisior every few seconds -grafana visualize metrics in dashboard
+            -cadvisior is a monitoring tool used to monitor docker container resource usage and performance of docker container for each Docker container running on a host. just like Node Exporter is for your host system, cAdvisor is for your containers.
+            -Node Exporter runs on your Linux server and exposes OS-level metrics like cpu usage, memory usage, etc.
+            -MySQL Exporter runs alongside your database and exposes DB-specific metrics like Query performance, Connection stats, Table/row statistics, etc.
+            -prometheus scrape the metrics of cadvisior every few seconds and also if we use node exporter and mysql exporter then scrapes both exporters regularly and stores the data.
+            -grafana visualize metrics in dashboard.

+                   Tool                         	Purpose
+                   Node Exporter	          OS-level metrics from host/server
+                   MySQL Exporter	          Database-level metrics from MySQL
+                   cAdvisor	          Container-level metrics (Docker)
+                   Prometheus	          Scrapes, stores, and queries metrics
+                   Grafana	          Visualizes metrics and sets up alerts

          also create docker-monitoring.yml file for dashboard , prometheus.yml for datasource and prometheus.yml file for prometheus.

 step 2 : Launch one ubuntu instance and connect this instance